sst/sst/www/docs/resource-binding.md

 ## Binding other resources

-So far we've seen how Resource Binding allows your functions to access values from other SST constructs.
-But there are 2 other types of values you might want to access in your functions.
+So far we've seen how Resource Binding allows your frontend to access values from other SST constructs.
+But there are 2 other types of values you might want to access in your frontend.

-1. Secrets, because you can't define the value of the secrets in your functions.
+1. Secrets, because you can't define the value of the secrets in your frontend.
 2. Values from non-SST constructs, for example static values or values from CDK constructs.

 For these you can use [`Config`](config.md).
 Here are a couple of examples.